The key attitude that defines leadership is the ability to see a problem as an opportunity.

 We can all increase our ability to notice the opportunities around us by taking five minutes at the end of each day to think of three to five things that have gone well that day.
-This gets us into the habit of noticing what is going right as well as noticing difficulties.
+This gets us into the habit of noticing what is going well as well as noticing difficulties.

 The inventor of the sewing machine is said to have solved the problem of how to make the needle work during a dream.
 James Cameron had the ideas for Terminator and Avatar in the same way.
-So did Stephenie Meyer, creator of the Twilight series of books and films.

 We can all increase our ability to connect with our natural intuition by writing Morning Pages.